Fine tuning SMLs

 Fine tuning SMLs Fine tuning SMLs

-In this post we are going to see how to fine tune small language models, we are going to see how to fine tune text classification and text generation.
-First we are going to see how to do it with the Hugging Face libraries, since Hugging Face has become a very important player in the AI ecosystem right now.
+In this post, we are going to see how to perform fine-tuning on small language models.
+We will explore how to do fine-tuning for text classification and text generation.
+First, we will look at how to do it using the Hugging Face libraries, as Hugging Face has become a very important player in the AI ecosystem at this moment.

 Fine tuning for text classification with Hugging Facelink image 41